GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Departments are encouraged to establish workload committees consisting of faculty, staff and graduate students who are current or former Teaching Assistants or Project Assistants to review new and existing workloads for Teaching and Project Assistants annually, identify persistent workload problems and recommend remedies to the department.
 If a workload committee does not exist, one may be established at the request of a majority of the Departmental Teaching and Project Assistants.

-All duties required by the supervising staff member or the department shall be fairly within the scope of employment and shall be included in the calculation of required hours.
+All Teaching Assistant or Project Assistant duties required by the supervising staff member or the department shall be fairly within the scope of employment and shall be included in the calculation of required hours.

 The number of hours are stated for the full appointment period, but hours needed to carry out required duties may fluctuate over portions of the appointment period.
 As soon as the University becomes aware of substantial fluctuations which will occur the employee will be so notified.
 Except for full time (100%) appointments, if the University knew or should with the exercise of reasonable diligence have known of a substantial increase in the number of hours needed to carry out required duties during a particular period and did not so notify the employee, the employee shall not be required to work more than forty (40) hours in any one week.